A limit theory for controlled McKean-Vlasov SPDEs: Introduction

-We also derive ramification of this statement for upper and lower semicontinuous input functions~\(\psi\) of suitable growth.
+We also derive ramifications of this statement for upper and lower semicontinuous input functions~\(\psi\) of suitable growth.
 These results allow us to deduce limit theorems in the spirit of the seminal work \cite{LakSIAM17}.
 Namely, we show that all accumulation points of sequences of \(n\)-state nearly optimal controls maximize the mean field value function, and that any optimal mean field control can be approximated by a sequence of \(n\)-state nearly optimal controls.

-Let us now comment on the assumptions on the coefficients \(b\) and \(\sigma\).
-The main condition has two layers, each formulated with the help of a Gelfand triple.
-On the first, we impose continuity, coercivity and growth assumptions that can be compared to mild existence conditions from \cite{GRZ}.
-These assumptions suffice to obtain that \(\cR^n (x)\) and \(\cR^0 (x)\) are nonempty and compact, as well as the particle approximation.
+Let us now discuss our assumptions on the coefficients \(b\) and \(\sigma\).
+The main condition has two layers, each formulated with the help of a separate Gelfand triple.
+On the first layer, we impose continuity, coercivity and growth assumptions that can be compared to mild existence conditions from \cite{GRZ}.
+These assumptions entail that \(\cR^n (x)\) and \(\cR^0 (x)\) are nonempty and compact, as well as the particle approximation.
 As explained in \cite{GRZ}, such conditions can be verified for stochastic porous media and Navier--Stokes equations.

-The second Gelfand triple is used to formulate growth and weak monotonicity conditions, which we employ to establish set-valued propagation of chaos and the limit theory for stochastic control problems.
+The second Gelfand triple is used to formulate growth and weak monotonicity conditions, which we employ to establish the set-valued propagation of chaos and the limit theory for stochastic control problems.
 These assumptions can be verified for stochastic porous media equations, but they fail for stochastic Navier--Stokes equations that lack weak monotonicity properties (see \cite{liu_rockner}).
-It is an interesting open problem to replace the weak monotonicity conditions in our work by local monotonicity conditions (\cite{liu_r:JFA}) to cover for instance stochastic 2D Navier--Stokes systems.
-Such a strengthening appears to be challenging due to the non-local structure of McKean--Vlasov equations.
-We leave this question for future research.
+It is an interesting open problem whether the weak monotonicity conditions in our work can be replaced by local monotonicity conditions (\cite{liu_r:JFA}).
+Such a strengthening appears to be challenging due to the non-local structure of McKean--Vlasov equations and we leave it for future research.

 To illustrate our theory, we verify our assumptions for a slow diffusion framework where the controlled particle system is of the form

 with \(q \geq 2\) and \(k = 1, \dots, n\).
 It is worth mentioning that our results apply to the classical finite dimensional framework.